Ismoil00/NextJS__Tutorial-01/conculions.md

   *We use "getStaticProps()" - async function to fetch static data before runtime;

 3. SSG with fetching dynamic data at runtime:
-  *Using getStaticPaths we can make different an API POST calls at build time and using for dynamic routing;
+  *Using getStaticPaths we can make different an API calls at build/run times using it for dynamic routing;